 9. Can the attack dice rolled for Antimatter Mines be modified in any way?

 Yes, but only when you drop the Minefield Token directly on top of another ship.
-In this case, the number of attack dice can be altered by card effects such as Scotty, Kyle, and Donatra; you may also substitute the Elite Attack Die for one of the normal attack dice.
+In this case, the number of attack dice can be altered by card effects such as Scotty, Kyle, and Donatra.
+Special Upgrade powers that modify dice (such as Spock and Drex) are also effective in this case, and you may also substitute the Elite Attack Die for one of the normal attack dice.
 However, since the Antimatter Mines are a special form of attack that do not follow the normal rules of the Combat Phase, you cannot use Target Lock or Battle Stations tokens to modify the attack dice (and your opponent cannot use Evade tokens to cancel hits).

 If a ship later moves onto or through an already placed Minefield Token, the dice cannot be altered at all, even by card effects such as Scotty, Kyle, and Donatra.